Container charging - terms and conditions

 28. The charge is non-refundable once the containers have been delivered.
 If your containers arrive damaged then these will be replaced at no extra cost.

 29. Additional residual capacity containers are not transferable.
-Householders moving to a new property must leave their containers at the property they were delivered to and inform the DWP of their move.
+Householders moving to a new property must leave their containers at the property they were delivered to and inform Dorset Council of their move.
 Containers must be left in a clean condition ready for the next occupant.

-30. The DWP will arrange collection of the additional residual capacity wheeled bin (240-litre) from the property and delivery of the standard wheeled bin (140-litre).
+30. Dorset Council will arrange collection of the additional residual capacity wheeled bin (240-litre) from the property and delivery of the standard wheeled bin (140-litre).
 Unused sacks will not be collected.

 31. Householders must re-apply for additional residual capacity containers at their new address if they remain eligible.
 The administration and delivery charge will apply.
 If the householder moves into a new property that already has a 240-litre bin, the charge will not apply.

-32. Where a householder wishes to apply for non-standard arrangements for rubbish collections, they must make an application to the DWP.
+32. Where a householder wishes to apply for non-standard arrangements for rubbish collections, they must make an application to Dorset Council.
 Decisions will be made in line with the above conditions in the first instance.
 Appeals against refused applications should be made in writing or online using our form.
 Appeals will be considered by a senior officer of minimum of Manager Level.

 Data Protection Statement

-The information you provide will be used by the DWP to assist with your service.
+The information you provide will be used by Dorset Council to assist with your service.
 Your information will only be retained for as long as required for these purposes.
 Your information will not be passed to any third parties.

 By providing this information you are consenting to its use as detailed.
 You can read more about the use of your personal information on our website or contact Dorset County Council's Data Protection Officer.